 However, when paired with bimetal rounds the steel was a clear loser so BRASS IS THE WINNER.

 Other items to consider when deciding to buy brass vs steel ammo

 Despite the test results being near even, there are some additional factors that may sway you towards brass.

 Second, they do not set as well as brass and this results in far more fouling (and in turn more frequent cleaning).

 Both issues are a result of steel being less pliable than brass.

 Third, they are known to become stuck in the chamber more often.
 The latter is often thought to be a result of the lacquer or polymer coating often applied to steel casings, necessary to prevent drying or corrosion.
 However, multiple studies indicate this to be a myth as well.
 The more likely cause of stuck rounds is a combination of expansion and excessive fouling.
 Keeping your firearm well lubricated and clean will greatly reduce malfunctions.

 The tests referenced utilized AR platforms, the most common among US shooters.
 However, if you are shooting an AK or similar Eastern Bloc design most of the problems mentioned are null and void.
 These platforms are built to a lesser, more forgiving standard than Ars and will readily accept a wide range of steel case bimetal jacketed ammo and even thrive on it.
 Yes, barrel wear will still be an issue at some point but is again an expected cost of extended shooting.

 In summary, steel-cased ammo can be cheaper in the long run, but there are tradeoffs.

-Overall brass is cleaner shooting and causes less long-term wear.
+Overall, brass ammo is cleaner shooting and causes less long-term wear.
 However, steel is cheaper & performs about as well as you can expect from bulk ammo.
-Over the course of firing 5,000 -10,000 rounds, the cost saving may even be enough to offset the price of a new barrel.
+Over the course of firing 5,000 -10,000 rounds, the cost-savings may even be enough to offset the price of a new barrel.
 In the end, it really does boil down to a personal choice, not a matter of one being better than the other.